Making changes to a Listed building: The crucial things to know

 Understanding what you are dealing with

 That’s why the priority has to be understanding what it is that’s important about the building.
-The listing, as we said, is a key source of information, as will be any previous Listed Building Consent or planning applications.
+The listing, as we said, is a key source of information, as will be any previous listed building consent or planning applications.

 If what you want to do is extensive or there’s little available you're able to find out, you might need to get a historic building survey done.
-Once an expert eye has been run over the interior, you might learn that the ceiling decorations you thought you need to keep actually were added in the 1970s and can be eliminated but the plain skirting boards you never really noticed actually date back to the 1820s and so will need to be kept.
+Once an expert eye has been run over the interior, you might learn that the ceiling decorations you thought you need to keep actually were added in the 1970s and can be eliminated, while the plain skirting boards you never really noticed actually date back to the 1820s and so will need to be kept.

 Listed building - kitchen